murchandamus/bips/bip-update-process.md

 ### Transferring BIP Ownership

 It occasionally becomes necessary to transfer ownership of BIPs to a new author.
-In general, we would like to retain the original author as a co-author of the transferred BIP, but that is up to the original author.
+In general, it would be preferable to retain the original author as a co-author of the transferred BIP, but that is up to the original author.
 A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the BIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
 A bad reason to transfer ownership is because someone doesn't agree with the direction of the BIP.
-We try to build consensus around a BIP, but if that's not possible, rather than fighting over control, the dissenters should supply a competing BIP.
+The community tries to build consensus around a BIP, but if that's not possible, rather than fighting over control, the dissenters should supply a competing BIP.